 1. Start Windows 10 in safe mode

 In severe scenarios when you don’t even get the chance to use your computer at all, you can start Windows 10 in safe mode to disable any non-essential services, processes and drivers that might contribute to stop code Kernel mode heap corruption.

 How to boot Windows 10 in safe mode:

-- Turn on your PC and immediately switch it off during Windows boot.
-Do this three times to trigger Recovery mode
+- Turn on your PC and immediately switch it off during boot.
+Do this three times to trigger Windows troubleshooting mode

 - Choose Troubleshoot

 - Select Advanced options and go to Startup Settings